coiled/benchmarks/README.md

 To issue a new `coiled-runtime` release:

-1. Locally update the `coiled-runtime` version and package pinnings specified in `recipe/meta.yaml`.
+1. Locally update the `coiled-runtime` version and package pinnings specified in `recipe/meta.yaml` and `setup.py`.
     - When updating package version pinnings (in particular `dask` and `distributed`) confirm there are no reported large scale stability issues (e.g. deadlocks) or performance regressions on the `dask` / `distributed` issue trackers or offline